Bioflakes/ivis-poe/README.md

 **To run the python server, follow these steps:**

 1. Run a command window / terminal / powershell, keep this open while using the website
-2. Navigate to the folder where the index.hmtl file is located at
+2. Navigate to the folder where the index.html file is located at
 3. - Python 3
 		- enter command
 		```